 Throughout Dr. Humphreys’ career, he has looked for ways to give back to patients and the communities in which he has served.
 Over the years, Dr. Humphreys has also found great personal satisfaction providing free spine care, knowledge, and expertise to patients suffering from back and neck pain in countries like India, Lucia, Lithuania, and China.
 He has also had a long track record of supporting many local events that benefit the underprivileged.
-In fact, Kenai Spine is working with 12 separate charitable organizations in the Soldotna community by donating time and money in support of their programs.
+In fact, Dr. Humphreys is working with 12 separate charitable organizations in the Soldotna community by donating time and money in support of their programs.

 In 2012, Dr. Humphreys and his family traveled to Kenya on a medical mission trip with the World Medical Mission organization, where they each volunteered to provide health care to a much-needed area of the country.
 World Medical Mission was established in 1977 to assist general surgeons who wanted to volunteer for short-term mission trips in Africa, Asia, Latin America, Europe, Oceania, and the Middle East.

 Dr. Humphreys and his family enjoyed their trip so much that they returned in January of 2014 with the hopes of finding a local hospital with which he could partner to provide spine care for the benefit of the underprivileged in Kenya, East Africa.
 As in 2012, Dr. Humphreys was able to utilize his 20 years of experience as an orthopedic spine surgeon to assist local doctors to treat patients suffering from orthopedic-related pathologies, while his family volunteered many hours of service working in the pediatric ward of the hospital providing comfort and relief to the many children admitted there.